egidux/eTaskerPublic/README.md

 Redis, install on localhost and run it with the default port (6379) -> http://redis.io/download

-First run might run longer
+First run might be longer

 ###Run tests: